 This iconic summer berry produces some of the freshest smelling and top performing non-comedogenic oil you could ask for.
-Plus, it’s abundant in omega-6 linoleic acid and omega-3 alpha-linoleic acid.
+Plus, it’s abundant in omega-6 linoleic acid and omega-3 alpha-linoleic acid, making it ideal for sensitive skin.
+Raspberry seed oil acts as a potent antioxidant due to the presence of vitamin E and carotenoids.
 It’s rich in texture, so it’s best to look for a facial oil blend that includes this nutrient-rich oil.

 7. Squalane Comedogenic Rating 0

 This ultra-light, biomimetic oil is highly compatible with acne-prone and oily skin types.
 Plus, it helps to balance oil production.
 Squalane acts as an antioxidant, which means it provides protection against free-radicals and their negative effects on skin.
 Squalane is an emollient, providing excellent moisturizing benefits that help to dramatically soften and smooth skin.